Supporting needy acting and singing students

 Many fund-raising events have been held.
 The charity published a book of Sophie’s own writings entitled ‘Sophie’s Log – thoughts and feelings in poetry and prose’.
 Thanks to some expert publicity given by kind people and some excellent reviews many thousands of people bought copies.
 The feedback was very touching, the content struck a chord with readers of all ages.
 Sales of the book boosted our funds considerably.

 Some schools have used Sophie’s Log with their students, encouraging them to write about their own thoughts and feelings in the same way as Sophie.

 A few years later the trustees commissioned a playwright, Bryan Willis, to write a short play based on Sophie’s Log.
-This play simply entitled “Sophie” had a successful run at the Edinburgh Festival Fringe in 2002 and was adapted as a radio play a year later for a broadcast on BBC Radio 4.
-Students of drama undertaking the LAMDA exams use an anthology of suitable scenes.
-We were asked if a scene from the play could be included.
-As a result many people who were drawn to perform this scene asked to purchase a copy of the full script.
+This play, simply entitled ‘Sophie’, had a successful run at the Edinburgh Festival Fringe in 2002 and was adapted as a radio play two years later for broadcasting on BBC Radio 4, as an Afternoon Theatre play.
+Students of drama undertaking LAMDA acting exams use an anthology of suitable scenes.
+We agreed to allow a scene from our play to be included.
+As a result many students who were drawn to perform this scene asked to purchase a full copy of the play script.